The Beaver State

 Optional Coverage in Oregon

-Oregon has pretty well-rounded Auto Insurance requirements compared to other states, but the state-mandated minimums are still missing coverages you may want to consider adding to your policy.
+Car Insurance in Oregon has pretty well-rounded requirements compared to other states, but the state-mandated minimums are still missing coverages you may want to consider adding to your policy.
 Also, you may want to consider higher limits than those required by the state of Oregon, as driving without enough Car Insurance can put you in a financial crisis.

 Below are some examples you may want to consider: